 Basslink / Hydro Tasmania arbitration (2013) - Tom acted for Basslink in a series of arbitrations before the Hon Murray Gleeson AC QC relating to the operation of the Basslink interconnector (led by Alan Archibald QC, Jim Delany QC).

-Basslink Pty Ltd v Hydro-Electric Corporation VSC 746 - On 31 December 2012, Tom appeared alone for Basslink on an urgent application in the Supreme Court of Victoria for an injunction pending the arbitration.
+Basslink Pty Ltd v Hydro-Electric Corporation VSC 746 - On 31 December 2012, Tom appeared unled for Basslink on an urgent application in the Supreme Court of Victoria for an injunction pending the arbitration.
 In February 2013, after the expiry of a temporary compromise, Tom appeared on the renewed injunction application, when an injunction was granted in favour of Basslink (led by Jim Delany QC).

 Australian Energy Regulator v Snowy Hydro Ltd FCA 1013; FCA 58 – Tom acted for the AER, which obtained the first civil penalty under the National Electricity Law, for a generator’s failures to comply with dispatch instructions in the National Electricity Market (led by Peter Gray QC).